mvolkmann/blog/src/swift/CloudKit.md

 - Public is for databases that are shared between all users of an application.
 - Private is for databases that are only for the current user of an application.
-- Shared is for databases that are shared between multiple applications.
+- Shared is for databases that are shared between multiple ???.

 A database has a collection of "record types" which are like tables in a relational database.